 Officially the report is designed to address the diplomatic freeze between Israel and the Palestinians.
 Though it is expected to be relatively brief, Haaretz reports that Israeli officials are expecting “extensive criticism” over illegal settlements as well as the treatment of Palestinians in the West Bank’s Area C, which is under full Israeli control.

-Moreover, the poor, put-upon Israelis are harboring fears that the report may be used to bolster President Obama’s “legacy” on the Israeli-Palestinian issue–and especial fears revolve around the possibility that it could end up being submitted to the UN Security Council for some sort of action, possibly as the basis for an official resolution.
+Moreover, the poor, put-upon Israelis are harboring fears that the report may be used to bolster President Obama’s “legacy” on the Israeli-Palestinian issue–and special fears revolve around the possibility that it could end up being submitted to the UN Security Council for some sort of action, possibly as the basis for an official resolution.

 “The main question is how harsh criticism of the settlements will be,” says a senior Israeli official quoted by Haaretz.
 “All members of the Quartet can rally around this issue without a problem.”